-- Immediate handling is allowed for the case in which there are no data structures that are shared across CPU-cores that need to be accessed for the handling (kind of stateless scenarios) - An example is the system-halt (e.g. upon panic) - Other usages of IPI are - Execution on a same function across all the CPU-cores (exactly like the halt) - ✓ Change of the state of hardware components across multiple CPU-cores in the system (e.g. the TLB state) - ✓ Manage/initialize per-CPU variables
+- Immediate handling is allowed for the case in which there are no data structures that are shared across CPU-cores that need to be accessed for the handling (kind of stateless scenarios) - An example is the system-halt (e.g. upon panic) - Other classical usages of IPI are - Execution on a same function across all the CPU-cores (like the initialization of per-CPU variables) - ✓ Change of the state of hardware components across multiple CPU-cores in the system (e.g. the TLB state) - \checkmark Ask some CPU to preempt the current thread